Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Theoretical analysis

 where $T^{\delta T}(x)$ and $x_A^{\delta T}(x)$ denote the temperature and the mole fraction profiles, respectively, of the steady heat-conduction state in the mixing process when the temperature difference between the heat baths $\delta T$ exists.
 In the steady state of the mixing process, the temperature profile $T^{\delta T}(x)$ is written as

-which can be derived from the time evolution equations Eqs.~(\ref{014819_24Nov11}) and (\ref{014824_24Nov11}) and the boundary condition Eq.~(\ref{091753_13Dec13}).
-To determine the mole fraction profile $x_A^{\delta T}(x)$, we need an additional assumption, besides the assumptions in Secs.~\ref{sec:COPcp_1} and \ref{sec:COPcp_2}, that each local subsystems of the mixture can be regarded as equilibrium ideal gas when the system is in the steady state of the mixing process.
+which can be derived from the time evolution equations (\ref{014819_24Nov11}) and (\ref{014824_24Nov11}) and the boundary condition (\ref{091753_13Dec13}).
+To determine the mole fraction profile $x_A^{\delta T}(x)$, we need an additional assumption, besides the assumptions in Sections~\ref{sec:COPcp_1} and \ref{sec:COPcp_2}, that each local subsystems of the mixture can be regarded as equilibrium ideal gas in that subsystem when the system is in the steady state of the mixing process.
 Using the equation of state of ideal gas, we can write